 Secondly, the shoulder roll demonstrates a key principle in BJJ – keeping your elbows and knees together.
 Winning a dominate position on your partner like top mount, top cross side or back means to successfully separate their elbows from their knees.

 Furthermore, maintain a ball like shape with your body by keeping your elbows and knees together is how you maintain every offensive position when you’re on your back.
-Keeping a strong elbow/knee connection is how you attack from Closed Guard, Spider Guard, Half Guard and Butterfly Guard.
+Keeping a strong elbow/knee connection and maintaining a ball like shape is how you effectively attack from every Guard position.

 Shoulder rolling is only possible if you keep your elbows and knees together as you turn your body into a tight ball.